 Both my parents were born and raised in Mexico from the northern city of Monterrey.
-My dad was an engineer and my mom pursued a carrier in fashion before marrying young and starting a family right away.
-I bare the influence of two different worlds: from my dad’s side, a conservative, very educated family where women were always organized, timely, and always knew the etiquette rules; to my mom’s side where everything was easygoing, five daughters in the house, always being loud, and always cooking for the next family party.
+My dad was an engineer and my mom pursued a career in fashion before marrying young and starting a family right away.
+I bare the influence of two different worlds: from my dad’s side, a conservative, very educated family where women were always organized, timely, and always knew the etiquette rules; to my mom’s side, where everything was easygoing, five daughters in the house, always being loud, and always cooking for the next family party.

-What is Dia de los Muertos?
+What is Día de los Muertos?

-Day of the Dead, or Dia de los Muertos, is a Mexican holiday rooted in prehispanic origins where those who have departed before us are celebrated and invited back into the living world.
-The dead find their way to their living loved ones by the aroma of fragrant orange Marigolds, called “Cempasúchil,” burning incense that creates a mystical bridge connecting the two worlds, and, in various legends, there is a dog that helps the dead cross over from the land of the living to the world of the dead.
+Day of the Dead, or Día de los Muertos, is a Mexican holiday rooted in pre-hispanic origins where those who have departed before us are celebrated and invited back into the living world.
+The dead find their way to their living loved ones by the aroma of fragrant orange marigolds, called “cempasúchil,” burning incense that creates a mystical bridge connecting the two worlds, and, in various legends, there is a dog that helps the dead cross over from the land of the living to the world of the dead.

 Because we live in a highly marketed/consumerist world, you might have seen some items related to this holiday in retailers you frequent.
 Among the most recognized icons surrounding Day of the Dead are:

-- The Catrina is a colorful skull head decorated in Flowers and feminine touches.
+- The Catrina is a colorful skull head decorated in flowers and feminine touches.

-- Sugar skull candies are skull shaped, 3D figurines made of sugar and amaranth, decorated in bright, festive colors.
+- Sugar skull candies are skull-shaped, 3-D figurines made of sugar and amaranth, decorated in bright, festive colors.